 When you think about matching games, know that there is not just one type of game.
-There are many different options of educational games that you can play as a family at home.
+There are many different educational games that you can play as a family at home.
 Some games focus on a number and color or learn shapes, objects, words, and more.
-While others are a popular memory card games, where you have the cards flipped over, and you need to match them.
-If your child is not ready for that, you can work up to that full game by matching them face up.
+Others are popular matching games where you have the cards flipped over, and you need to match them.
+If your child is not ready for that, you can work up to that full game by matching them face-up.

 Short-Term and Long-Term Memory

 First and foremost, matching and memory games are great games for kids to do just that – improve their short-term and long-term memories.
 To play, your child needs to remember where the cards they have previously flipped over.
 As they become more familiar with these games, they will develop a strategy and greater attention to detail around their choices.
 Over time, this will impact your child’s long-term memory.
 Both of these are important to make new brain pathways in your child.